Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

   - Relevant Sections: "Responsibilities" and "Success Metrics"

 ### Target Changes
+- **File to Modify**: `demande.md`
+  - **Nature of Expected Changes**:
+    - Add a section summarizing identified gaps in the character arcs of Cipher, Isabella, and Marcus.
+    - Provide specific recommendations for enhancing their interactions to reflect the tensions between innovation and ethical considerations in the economic framework.
+  - **Impact on System State**: Improved narrative depth in character relationships, fostering a more engaging storyline that emphasizes the socio-economic implications.
 - Modify `demande.md`
   - Nature of Changes: Add a comprehensive section on Isabella Torres highlighting her character development, including her motivations, internal conflicts, and relationships with other key characters.
   - Impact on System State: Enhances narrative clarity and depth for user engagement, providing a cohesive understanding of Isabella's role in the story.